-Do your dog's teeth fall out?
+Do dogs' teeth fall out?

-All your dog's dental care problems answered in one place
+All your dog's dental care problems

 Yes dogs teeth do fall out.
-They fall out for two main reasons, "jaw development and growth" and "periodontal disease".
+They fall out for two main reasons, "jaw development and growth" and "Periodontal disease".

 Jaw development and growth

 As pups grow, their deciduous teeth erupt first.
-Later, on their way to becoming adult dogs, the roots of their baby teeth are absorbed and they fall out.
-Absorption is triggered by permanent teeth growing underneath.
+Later, on their way to becoming adult dogs, the roots of their deciduous teeth are absorbed and they fall out.
+Absorption is triggered by the permanent teeth growing underneath.

 Puppies are born without teeth, just like human babies.
 Their baby teeth start to erupt around 4 weeks give or take a week either way.